 One exercise stands at the top of the list to build the outdoor athlete: the Farmers Carry.
 Massively simple and effective, move quickly while holding two heavy weights at your sides.
 That’s it.
 What makes the farmers carry such a valuable tool is the immense demand to support a heavy load that wants to crush you, while moving the load with a powerful foundation.
 Your shoulder girdle and core must hold tension to keep the weight from pulling your arms off and breaking your torso.
 The musculature of the hips and legs power your loaded frame across terrain.
 Lastly, your grip strength works overtime to hold on as long as you can.

-As spring continues to roll in, I encourage you to hit some carries in your backyard, at a park, or even in the woods.
+I encourage you to hit some carries in your backyard, at a park, or even in the woods.
 You can get creative with the weights you use, such as water jugs or concrete blocks.
 As you’re racking up meters under the sun, don’t forget to use the opportunity to have a conversation with our Lord.

 Three Farmers Carry Workouts: